-Depositional patterns from diverse basins of the Rocky Mountains, Gulf of Mexico, and Canada suggest that mudrock reservoirs are associated with distinct sequence-stratigraphic hierarchies.
+Depositional patterns from basins of the Rocky Mountains, Gulf of Mexico, and Canada suggest that mudrock reservoirs are associated with distinct sequence stratigraphic hierarchies.
 Most prospective mudrock intervals develop during 2nd-order transgressions.
-In basins with strong extrabasinal influences, the better reservoirs require load-bearing grains and typically form during either 3rd-order highstands or lowstands.
+In basins with strong extrabasinal sediment influx, the better reservoirs require load-bearing grains and typically form during either 3rd-order highstands or lowstands.
 By contrast, in basins dominated by intrabasinal biogenic material the best reservoirs often occur in 3rd-order condensed sections.
-These units characteristically are brittle, with low clay content, high TOC, and abundant microfossils.
+Such units are frequently brittle, with low clay content, high TOC, and abundant microfossils.
+Thus, the integration of rock description and sequence framework provides better insight into lateral and vertical changes in mudrock character and reservoir targeting.